 Psychiatric Intensive Care Unit, PICU

 Quattro has over 20 years’ experience working in both outpatient and inpatient Mental Health buildings and secure units.
-Our experience across a broad range of Mental Health service provision within Gloucestershire and the South West has enabled us to develop an in-depth understanding of the issues and challenges associated with these services and how they impact on the design and implementation of alterations to existing buildings.
+Our experience across a broad range of Mental Health service provision within Gloucestershire, the Midlands and the South West has enabled us to develop an in-depth understanding of the issues and challenges associated with these services and how they impact on the design and implementation of alterations to existing buildings.

 We have worked on projects associated with all 5 main care groups and fully comprehend the issues associated with serious mental illness.